-It is NOT TRUE that babies move less towards the end of pregnancy.
+It is NOT TRUE that babies move less towards the end of pregnancy or in labour.

 You should CONTINUE to feel your baby move right up to the time you go into labour and whilst you are in labour too.